ssalamli/testact/README.md

-# Java Reachability Playground Modified by ASecurityGuru for End to End Java DevSecOps Project Case Study
+# Java Reachability Playground for End to End Java DevSecOps Project Case Study
-#
-# Updated on 11th June, 2022 - Added SonarCloud Code Coverage Changes

 This is an intentionally vulnerable application.
 It was purposely designed to demonstrate the capabilities of Snyk's Reachable
 Vulnerabilities feature and includes both a "Reachable" vulnerability (with a direct data flow to the vulnerable function) and a "Potentially Reachable" vulnerability (where only partial data exists for determining reachability).

 ## Included vulnerabilities
 ### [Arbitrary File Write via Archive Extraction](https://app.snyk.io/vuln/SNYK-JAVA-ORGND4J-72550)